-OMF Australia is part of a corporate group.
-OMF Australia hedges its transactions with OM Financial Limited, a New Zealand entity.
-OMF Australia’s AFS licence and Australian regulation only covers the financial services provided in Australia and does not necessarily cover services provided by other members of the corporate group.
+OMF Markets is part of a corporate group.
+OMF Markets hedges its transactions with OM Financial Limited, a New Zealand entity.
+OMF Markets’ AFS licence and Australian regulation only covers the financial services provided in Australia and does not necessarily cover services provided by other members of the corporate group.

-AML/CTF Requirement OMF Australia is committed to meeting the regulatory requirements for Anti-Money Laundering/Counter-Terrorism Financing Act 2006 (AML/CTF).
+OMF Markets is committed to meeting the regulatory requirements for Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF).
 To comply with these requirements we may:

 - require you to provide to us, or otherwise obtain, any additional documentation or other information;

 - suspend, block or delay transactions on your account, or refuse to provide services to you;

 - report any, or any proposed, transaction or activity to any body authorised to accept such reports relating to AML/CTF or any other law.

 Other legal risk